 Step 1 - Purchase and Prepare

 Clover can usually be purchased in seed packets.
-It will cost about one hundred dollars for an average size lawn.
+It will cost about $100 for an average size lawn.
 Dutch clover is a very low-cost and low-maintenance clover species that is fantastic for lawns and works wonderfully in shady and areas that suffer from poor drainage.

 Step 2 - Mix Seeds with Soil